hiroki-chen/NeoOS/README.md

 ## UEFI and Bootloader

-This kernel can boot itself by the UEFI crate provided by the `uefi-rs` crate.
+This kernel can boot itself by the UEFI provided by the `uefi-rs` crate.
 The UEFI support allows us to conveniently use some basic OS-like tools to do some pre-boot preparations.
 For example, we can use the simple filesystem to load the kernel image from the disk into the main memory.
 Also, note that the page table mapping in the UEFI environment is *identical*; that is, the physical address is its virtual address.
 The NeoOS kernel will remap its component and build a new page table for itself.
 Then it maps the old virtual address into the kernel range.

 Eventually, the kernel flushes the `CR3` register by writing the new page table into it and then performs a jump into the kernel entry `_start` defined in `kernel/src/lib.rs`.
 The metadata (e.g., ACPI table, memory maps) will be stored in a bootheader and then passed to the kernel.